Tailwind CSS configuration

 Plugins

-You can of course use any Tailwind plugin, simply require
+You can of course use any Tailwind CSS plugin, all you have to do is to install it from NPM and then require

 it in your tailwind.config.js